OSCNWeb/oscn-careers/_posts/2022-08-11-deputy-supreme-court-clerk.md

 **Position Description:** This position is responsible for the maintenance of pleadings and paperwork filed and docketed in cases primarily brought before the Oklahoma Court of Criminal Appeals.
-This position will also interact with Court of Criminal Appeals’ Secured Communication files and sensitive documents related to active investigations so a background check is necessary.
+This position will also interact with Court of Criminal Appeals' Secured Communication files and sensitive documents related to active investigations so a background check is necessary.
 This deputy clerk also serves as the liaison between the Court of Criminal Appeals and the federal courts insofar as the forwarding of